oracle-livelabs/oci-migration/ebs-extend-logginganalytics/entitiesgroupssources/entitiesgroupssources.md

 ## Introduction

 This lab will setup OCI Logging Analytics Service in the OCI Console creating Entities, Log Groups and Associating Log Sources.
-Now that we have our agents installed and our flow logs going to logging analytics we will now create entities and associate these entities with log sources
+Now that we have our agents installed and our flow logs going to logging analytics we will now create entities and associate these entities with log sources.

 **Here you can create Entities and Log Sources for the entities that you want to monitor.
-We recommend you start with one Entity to understand the flow and then repeat the rest**
+We recommend you start with one Entity to understand the flow and then repeat the rest.**

 Estimated Lab Time: 30 minutes

 ### Objectives

 In this lab, you will:
-* Become familiar with creating Entities associating Log Sources and using Log Groups
+* Become familiar with creating Entities associating Log Sources and using Log Groups.
-* At the end of this lab you will be able to visualize all your ingested data in the Log Explorer
+* At the end of this lab you will be able to visualize all your ingested data in the Log Explorer.

 ### Prerequisites
 Complete Lab 1 and 2 of this workshop